FahimHafiz/FahimHafiz.github.io/_pages/teaching.md

 ## 4. Student Collaboration or Contact Information

-I encourage students to reach out if they have questions or would like to collaborate on projects related to these courses.
-Here is my contact information for academic inquiries:
+I encourage students to reach out if they have questions or would like to collaborate on projects/research.
+You can contact me via my email:

 - **Email**: [fahimhafiz@cse.uiu.ac.bd](mailto:fahimhafiz@cse.uiu.ac.bd)

+I also request my advising students to email for course registration issues.

 ---